Is Siwa Oasis Worth Visiting in 2023? 11 Things to Do On A Siwa Oasis Trip

 October is my favourite time to visit.
 Expect an average daytime temperature of 22 Celsius and temperatures at night to dip below 20 Celsius.
 You’ll sleep more easily, but you need a jacket.

 From November to February: The daytime is bright, sunny and warm in the sun, like late Spring in the UK.
-Take a jacket, though, as the temperature range is from a chilly 15 to a warm 25 Celsius.
-Night times, temperatures plummet to 10 Celsius or below.
+Take a jacket, though, as the temperature ranges from a chilly 15 to a warm 25 Celsius.
+At night, temperatures plummet to 10 Celsius or below.
 You’ll need that jacket!

 FAQs: Siwa Oasis